-Enter the First day that students were to attend the school in 2022.
-For 2022, this day is 31 January 2022 for all schools.
+Enter the First day that students were to attend the school in 2023.

 The form calculates the Relevant period for the site.
-For 2022 that will be 20 days.
 Select the OK button once the date has been entered.
 Select the Next button to continue.

 Student profile